Progressive Care Inc. Announce - GuruFocus.com

-MIAMI, FL, May 11, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Progressive Care Inc. (OTCQB: RXMD) (“Progressive Care” or the “Company”), a personalized healthcare services and technology provider, today announced that it has successfully completed a transaction of $1 million investment from NextPlat Corp (NASDAQ: NXPL, NXPLW) (“NextPlat”), a global e-commerce provider.
+MIAMI, FL, May 11, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Progressive Care Inc. ( RXMD) (“Progressive Care” or the “Company”), a personalized healthcare services and technology provider, today announced that it has successfully completed a transaction of $1 million investment from NextPlat Corp ( NXPL, NXPLW) (“NextPlat”), a global e-commerce provider.

 In connection with the $1 million investment, the Company sold to NextPlat 455,000 newly issued Units, with each Unit comprised of one share of the Company’s common stock and one Warrant to purchase a share of common stock and a per Unit purchase price of $2.20.
 In addition, Charles M. Fernandez, who serves as Chairman and CEO of both Progressive Care and Nextplat, Rodney Barreto, Vice-Chairman of Progressive Care and Director of the Board of NextPlat, and certain other holders of convertible notes issued by Progressive Care, agreed to convert the approximately $2.9 million of outstanding principal and accrued and unpaid interest under the note to shares of Progressive Care’s Common Stock at a conversion price of $2.20 per share.
 Dawson James Securities Inc. (“Dawson”) served as an advisor for this transaction.
 Lucosky Brookman, New York, NY, acted as counsel to the Company in connection with the transaction, and ArentFox Schiff LLP, Washington, DC, served as counsel to NextPlat.